orbcode/orbuculum/README.md

 ![Screenshot](https://raw.githubusercontent.com/orbcode/orbuculum/main/Docs/title.png)

-This (main) is the development branch for V2.1.0.
-This includes nice things like Python support and the ninja/meson build system.
+This (main) is the development branch for V2.2.0 but, at the moment, it doesn't contain anything juicy beyond 2.1.0.
 Development is generally done in feature branches and folded into main as those features mature.

+Version 2.1.0 has recently been released and includes nice things like Python support, a decent quality Windows port and the ninja/meson build system.
+It also supports the full functionality of the ORBTrace Mini dongle.

 ORBTrace, the FPGA based trace interface dongle, has now been moved into its own separate repository as it's grown considerably and really needs its own identity.
 History for ORBtrace until the split point is maintained here for provenance purposes, but new work is now done over in the new location.